-Hamelin Pool in Western Australia is a place of great interest to botanists and geologists as it gives an indication of what the earth may have looked like about 3.7 billion years ago when stromatolites grew widespread across the water.
+Hamelin Pool in Western Australia is a place of great scientific interest to botanists and geologists as it gives an indication of what the earth may have looked like about 3.5 billion years ago when stromatolites grew widespread across the water.
 Visitors can view these amazing life forms, without causing damage by walking on a purpose-built jetty and looking down at the Hamelin Pool stromatolites below.

 How the Hamelin Pool Stromatolites Formed